DeeHKim/React-redux-webpack-YoutubeApp/README.md

 ~~~~
 -npm install
 -grab a youtube API key from https://developers.google.com/youtube/v3/docs/search/list and paste into src/components/config/youtube.js
--make a .babelrc file in root directory and paste:
-{
-  "presets": ["es2015", "stage-0", "react"]
-}
 -run '$ webpack' from root directory in terminal
 -open /index.html directly in your browser preferably chrome.
 ~~~~